 Sovereign immunity means that certain public entities, including public school districts, are immune from lawsuits for injuries caused by them or their employees.
 4 The concept originates from England, and has been around for centuries.
 Every state in the country now has a sovereign immunity law of some variation.

 In most states, the sovereign immunity statutes carve out specific exceptions to the law by which a plaintiff can still sue the government or another public entity.
-These exceptions are usually governed by a strict procedure which must be followed.
+These exceptions are usually governed by a strict procedure that must be followed.
 In California, that strict procedure is the California Tort Claims Act.

 Parents and students who have been injured by a private school or its employees have the right to file a personal injury lawsuit against it.
 The process is very different, as a private school may not be entitled to sovereign immunity.
 Some are, especially if they receive certain state or federal funding.